-The Perkins Diesel Fuel Conditioner part number 21820275/(U5MK8276) is the only fuel conditioner recommended by Perkins.
+Perkins Diesel Fuel Conditioner (part number U5MK8276) can be used in these engine models.
 The diesel fuel conditioner is a proprietary metal and ash free formulation that has been extensively tested for use with distillate diesel fuels for use in Perkins diesel engines.
-The diesel fuel conditioner helps address many of the challenges that various fuels worldwide present in regards to fuel life/stability, engine startability, injector deposits, fuel system life, and long-term engine performance.
+The diesel fuel conditioner helps address many of the challenges that various fuels worldwide present with regard to fuel life/stability, engine startability, injector deposits, fuel system life, and long-term engine performance.
+Contact a Perkins distributor for more information.